nonnaghcaz/lxml-extras/docs/source/usage.rst

 Installation
 ------------

-To use lxml_extras, first install it using pip:
+To use lxml-extras, first install it using pip:

 .. code-block:: console